mssch/kismatic/docs/INSTALL.md

   </tr>
   <tr>
     <td><b>ip</b></td>
     <td>This is the ip that the installer should connect to your node with.
-If you don't specify a separate internal_ip for the node, the ip will be used for platform traffic as well</td>
+If you don't specify a separate internal_ip for the node, the ip will be used for cluster traffic as well</td>
   </tr>
   <tr>
     <td><b>internal_ip</b><br/> (optional)</td>